epics-modules/modbus/docs/source/index.rst

       are being used, and 100 (for example) if an Int32 waveform record with NELM=100 is being read or written.
   * - modbusDataType
-    - int
+    - string
     - This sets the default data type for this port.
 This is the data type used if the drvUser field of a record is empty, or if it is MODBUS_DATA.
-The supported Modbus data types and correponding drvUser fields are described in the table below.
+The supported Modbus data type strings are listed in the table below.
+This argument can either be one of the strings shown in the table below, and defined in `drvModbusAsyn.h`, or it can be the numeric `modbusDataType_t` enum also defined in `drvModbusAsyn.h`.
+The enum values are supported for backwards compatibility, but they are less convenient and understandable then the string equivalents.
   * - pollMsec
     - int
     - Polling delay time in msec for the polling thread for read functions.